AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The local settings menu contains multiple check boxes you can use to alter how the outline view is displayed:

-* :guilabel:`Show profiles` indicates whether the list of parameters of the subprograms should be displayed.
+* :guilabel:`Show profiles`

+  Indicates whether the list of parameters of the subprograms should be displayed.
 This is particularly useful for languages allowing overriding of entities.

 * :guilabel:`Show types`, :guilabel:`Show objects`, :guilabel:`Show tasks,
-  entries and protected types` controls the display of the specified categories of entities.
+  entries and protected types`

+  Controls the display of the specified categories of entities.

-* :guilabel:`Show specifications` indicates whether GPS displays a line for the specification (declaration) of entities in addition to the location of their bodies.
+* :guilabel:`Show specifications`

+  Indicates whether GPS displays a line for the specification (declaration) of entities in addition to the location of their bodies.

-* :guilabel:`Sort alphabetically` controls the order in which the entities are displayed (either alphabetically or in the same order as in the source file).
+* :guilabel:`Sort alphabetically`

+  Controls the order in which the entities are displayed (either alphabetically or in the same order as in the source file).

-* :guilabel:`Flat View` controls whether the entities are always displayed at the top level of the outline view.
+* :guilabel:`Flat View`

+  Controls whether the entities are always displayed at the top level of the outline view.
 When disabled, nested subprograms are displayed below the subprogram in which they're declared.

-* :guilabel:`Group spec and body` displays up to two icons on each line (one for the spec and one for the body if both occur in the file).
+* :guilabel:`Group spec and body`

+  Displays up to two icons on each line (one for the spec and one for the body if both occur in the file).
 Click on one of the icons to go directly to that location.
-If you click on the name of the entity, you're taken to its declaration unless this is already the current location in the editor, in which case you're taken to its body.
+If you click on the name of the entity, you're taken to its declaration unless it's already the current location in the editor, in which case you're taken to its body.

-* :guilabel:`Dynamic link with editor` causes the current subprogram to be selected in the outline view every time the cursor position changes in the current editor.
-This option requires GPS to perform some computation for GPS, so will slow it down.
+* :guilabel:`Dynamic link with editor`

+  Causes the current subprogram to be selected in the outline view each time the cursor position changes in the current editor.
+This option will slow down GPS.

 .. index: windows; clipboard